We provide housing solutions

 Our Strategic Objectives

-Our Strategic Plan 2023-2026 sets out the four key areas that we will focus on during the term of this current plan to help ensure we achieve our vision and:
+Our Strategic Plan 2023-2026 sets out three key areas that we will focus on during the term of this current plan to help ensure we achieve our vision and:

 • Implement our For Purpose Property Strategy